MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 - [EdgeBlockSignInEnabled](/deployedge/microsoft-edge-mobile-policies#edgeblocksigninenabled) to block Edge sign-in
 - [ExperimentationAndConfigurationServiceControl](/deployedge/microsoft-edge-mobile-policies#experimentationandconfigurationservicecontrol), allowing customers to opt-in for experiments and gain early access to Microsoft Edge experimenting features.
+- [EdgeOneAuthProxy](/deployedge/microsoft-edge-mobile-policies#edgeoneauthproxy) to specify a dedicated proxy to sign in to Edge in Android

+### Enhancements

+- News feeds is enabled for work or school accounts.

 <!-- =================================================== -->
 ## Version 121.0.2277.84 (Android): January 29, 2024